EPFL-LAPD/TVAM-code/README.md

 # Steps to prepare good printing condition
 * Turn Laser Sign on
+* Turn power sockets on for stage, camera, ...
 * Turn lasers diodes on (top two).
 Put them in manual mode and increase current to 2x500mA each.
 * Turn ALP software on.
 Initialize DMD.
 Put white test pattern.
 Check with the camera from behind that DMD is illuminated homogenously.
 Otherwise adjust fibre outcoupling lens.
 * Check wobble.
 For that insert the metal tip and observe with the camera from behind.
 Run `python tvam_code.py -D images_line\ -n 10 -a 11 -ph 77`.
 Adapt values of amplitude and phase of the script such that the tip follows the center line.
 Also adapt the center position with the micrometer screw in the setup.